Best known for: First African-American student to attend an all-white elementary school in the South

 Ruby Bridges grew up on a small farm in Tylertown, Mississippi.
 Her parents were sharecroppers, meaning they farmed the land, but didn't own it.
 When Ruby was four years old, her family moved to New Orleans.
 In New Orleans, Ruby lived in a small apartment where she shared a bedroom with her sister and two younger brothers.
 Her father worked at a gas station and her mother worked night jobs to help make ends meet.
 Ruby had fun playing with her friends in New Orleans.
 They played softball, jumped rope, and climbed trees.

-US Marshals with Young Ruby Bridges on School Steps
+US Marshals with Young Ruby Bridges on School Steps by Unknown

 Ruby went to kindergarten at an all black school.
 The schools in New Orleans at that time were segregated.
 This meant that black students went to different schools than white students.
 Ruby's school was a long walk from her home, but she didn't mind.
 She liked her teacher Mrs. King and enjoyed kindergarten.